-- (1) Any notice required by this constitution to be given to or by any person must be: - (a) in writing; or - (b) given using electronic communications. - (2) The charity may give any notice to a member either: - (a) personally; or - (b) by sending it by post in a prepaid envelope addressed to the member at his or her address; or - (c) by leaving it at the address of the member; or - (d) by giving it using electronic communications to the member's address. - (3) A member who does not register an address with the charity or who registers only a postal address that is not within the United Kingdom, the Isle of Man or the Channel Islands shall not be entitled to receive any notice from the charity. - (4) A member present in person at any meeting of the charity shall be deemed to have received notice of the meeting and of the purposes for which it was called. - (5) (a) Proof that an envelope containing a notice was properly addressed, prepaid and posted shall be conclusive evidence that the notice was given. - (b) Proof that a notice contained in an electronic communication was sent in accordance with guidance issued by the Institute of Chartered Secretaries and Administrators shall be conclusive evidence that the notice was given. - (c) A notice shall be deemed to be given 48 hours after the envelope containing it was posted or, in the case of an electronic communication, 48 hours after it was sent to the most recently recorded email address of the recipient and that this was not automatically returned as undelivered.
+- (c) by leaving it at the address of the member; or - (d) by giving it using electronic communications to the member's address. - (3) A member who does not register an address with the charity or who registers only a postal address that is not within the United Kingdom, the Isle of Man or the Channel Islands shall not be entitled to receive any notice from the charity. - (4) A member present in person at any meeting of the charity shall be deemed to have received notice of the meeting and of the purposes for which it was called.

+- (a) Proof that an envelope containing a notice was properly addressed, prepaid and posted shall be conclusive evidence that the notice was given. - (b) Proof that a notice contained in an electronic communication was sent in accordance with guidance issued by the Institute of Chartered Secretaries and Administrators shall be conclusive evidence that the notice was given. - (c) A notice shall be deemed to be given 48 hours after the envelope containing it was posted or, in the case of an electronic communication, 48 hours after it was sent to the most recently recorded email address of the recipient and that this was not automatically returned as undelivered.

-31. Rules
+31) Rules

-- (1) The trustees may from time to time make rules or bye-laws for the conduct of their business. - (2) The bye-laws may regulate the following matters but are not restricted to them: - (a) the admission of members of the charity and the rights and privileges of such members, and the entrance fees, subscriptions and other fees or payments to be made by members; - (b) the conduct of members of the charity in relation to one another, and to the charity's employees and volunteers; - (c) the setting aside of the whole or any part or parts of the charity's premises at any particular time or times or for any particular purpose or purposes; - (d) the procedure at general meeting and meetings of the trustees in so far as such procedure is not regulated by this constitution; - (e) the keeping and authenticating of records.
-(If regulations made under this clause permit records of the charity to be kept in electronic form and requires a trustee to sign the record, the regulations must specify a method of recording the signature that enables it to be properly authenticated.) - (f) generally, all such matters as are commonly the subject matter of the rules of an unincorporated association. - (3) The charity in general meeting has the power to alter, add to or repeal the rules or byelaws. - (4) The trustees must adopt such means as they think sufficient to bring the rules and bye-laws to the notice of members of the charity. - (5) The rules or bye-laws shall be binding on all members of the charity.
-No rule or bye-law shall be inconsistent with, or shall affect or repeal anything contained in, this constitution.
+- (1) The trustees may from time to time make rules or byelaws for the conduct of their business. - (2) The byelaws may regulate the following matters but are not restricted to them:

+- (a) the admission of members of the charity and the rights and privileges of such members, and the entrance fees, subscriptions and other fees or payments to be made by members. - (b) the conduct of members of the charity in relation to one another, and to the charity's employees and volunteers. - (c) the setting aside of the whole or any part or parts of the charity's premises at any particular time or times or for any particular purpose or purposes. - (d) the procedure at general meetings and meetings of the trustees in so far as such procedure is not regulated by this constitution. - (e) the keeping and authenticating of records.
+(If regulations made under this clause permit records of the charity to be kept in electronic form and require a trustee to sign the record, the regulations must specify a method of recording the signature that enables it to be properly authenticated.) - (f) generally, all such matters as are commonly the subject matter of the rules of an unincorporated association. - (3) The charity at a general meeting has the power to alter, add to or repeal the rules or byelaws. - (4) The trustees must adopt such means as they think sufficient to bring the rules and byelaws to the notice of members of the charity. - (5) The rules or byelaws shall be binding on all members of the charity.
+No rule or byelaw shall be inconsistent with, or shall affect or repeal anything contained in, this constitution.

-32. Disputes
+32) Disputes